Shooter-06/eCommerce-Team-Project/README.md

 ## Project goals and deliverables:
 ### Deliverables:
+#### deliverable 1:
---> The first deliverable will contain a brief explanation of what our web application will be selling which included different items (open store) and if possible, any client will have an option of posting some of his own items that he wants to sell.
+The first deliverable will contain a brief explanation of what our web application will be selling which included different items (open store) and if possible, any client will have an option of posting some of his own items that he wants to sell.
 So basically, our application will have options for clients to either buy or sell items.
--->
--->

 ### Goals:
 - Add recommended items feature